-These benefits include: helping sore back muscles heal by improving blood circulation, relaxing the muscles and improving range of motion, and helping manage chronic pain by increasing the level of endorphins in the body.
+These benefits include: helping sore back muscles heal by improving blood circulation, relaxing muscles, improving range of motion, and helping manage chronic pain by increasing the level of endorphins in the body.

-See also Nutrition and diet tips.
+- See also Nutrition and Diet Tips.

 Osteoporosis prevention.
 A bone density test often involves the use of a quick and painless, dual energy X-ray absorption (DEXA) scan that can determine if a person has normal bone density, low bone mass, osteopenia (a precursor to osteoporosis), or osteoporosis.

-See also Definitive guide to osteoporosis.
+- See also Definitive Guide to Osteoporosis.

 Pilates.
-Pilates is an exercise program that focuses on the core postural muscles that are essential to providing support for the spine and helping alleviate back pain.
+Pilates is an exercise program that focuses on the core postural muscles that are essential to providing support for the spine and alleviating back pain.
 Learning awareness of neutral alignment of the spine and strengthening the deep postural muscles that support this alignment are important skills for the back pain patient.

 Quit smoking.
 People who smoke are more likely to have lower back pain and over 80% are more likely to develop degenerative disc disease than non-smokers.

 Using the right mattress and pillow will support the spine so the muscles and ligaments can be stress-free and have a chance to become refreshed.
 A large part of the decision of what type of mattress and pillow to use is based on personal preference.
 As long as the basis for the choice includes ensuring that the correct support and sleeping position will be attained, any of the many available types of mattress can be helpful.

 To decrease this stress it is a good idea to incorporate hamstring stretching exercises into your daily routine.
 Hamstring stretching should typically include applying even pressure to lengthen the hamstring muscle for 30 to 45 seconds at a time, one to two times each day.
-There are a number of different ways to stretch your hamstrings, and if you have a back condition you may want to check with your doctor or physical therapist to discuss which position will work best for you.
+There are a number of different ways to stretch your hamstrings.
+If you have a back condition you may want to check with your doctor or physical therapist to discuss which stretches will work best for you.

 Tai Chi.
 Unlike other forms of exercise such as yoga, Tai Chi involves a greater degree of movement.
 And unlike many types of aerobic exercise (such as running) Tai Chi does not involve any jarring motions that create impact on the spine.
 It is a slow, deliberate, and gentle flowing movement of the body.
-Importantly, because Tai Chi is gentle on the spine, many people with back pain find it easier to tolerate than many other forms of exercise.
+Because Tai Chi is gentle on the spine, many people with back pain find it easier to tolerate than many other forms of exercise.

-See also Tai Chi for posture and back pain.
+- See also Tai Chi for Posture and Back Pain.

 Use medications to relieve pain.
 Multiple over-the-counter (non-prescription) and prescription medications can be helpful in relieving pain and addressing related symptoms while an episode of low back pain is getting better.
 Careful attention to pain management is a critical component of a patient’s recovery.

-See also Medications for back pain and neck pain.
+- See also Medications for Back Pain and Neck Pain.

-Vitamin C. Vitamin C can be found in fruits, such as strawberries, kiwi fruit and citrus fruits (e.g. oranges, guavas, grapefruits) and tomatoes; many vegetables, such as broccoli, spinach, red and green peppers, sweet potatoes and white potatoes.
+Vitamin C. Vitamin C can be found in fruits, such as strawberries, kiwi fruit, and citrus fruits (e.g. oranges, guavas, grapefruits) and tomatoes; many vegetables, such as broccoli, spinach, red and green peppers, sweet potatoes, and white potatoes.

 Water therapy.
 Exercises that would normally be too painful to do on land, such as walking, often become tolerable to do in the water.
 Not only does the water provide the therapeutic effect of relieving pain, it helps get you ready for more extensive exercise.

 X-Ray, MRI, CT Scans: Get an accurate clinical diagnosis.
 A clinical diagnosis should rule out the possibility of rare but serious conditions (such as a tumor), categorize your condition, and determine if there are neurological deficits (nerve damage).

-- See also Healing benefits of yoga.
+- See also Healing Benefits of Yoga.